shibaholic/datacleansingapp/README.md

 Student project to build a full-stack web application hosted in the cloud.
 Allows users to perform data cleansing operations such as data deduplication and collaborative editing on uploaded spreadsheets.

+Features include:
+- username & password login using cookie-based authentication
+- upload XML spreadsheet file
+- dashboard to organize uploaded spreadsheets
+- able to share spreadsheets with other users
+- server push events using long polling
+- see edits by other users on a shared spreadsheet in real-time
+- run a deterministic data deduplication algorithm to clean spreadsheet data
+- create validation checkboxes for collaborative manual validation

 ## Screenshots

 Landing page